Theory Q&A

 The three frameworks converge on some structural features but differ sharply in their core mechanism:

-• Integrated Information Theory (IIT) identifies consciousness with the amount of integrated information (Φ) a system generates.
+- Integrated Information Theory (IIT) identifies consciousness with the amount of integrated information (Φ) a system generates.
 OPT's sharpest divergence is here: under OPT, high Φ alone is not sufficient.
 A maximally integrated system driven by incompressible noise would have no stable phenomenality, because the codec finds no compressible grammar to stabilize around.
 Integration is necessary but not sufficient — the system must also satisfy the bandwidth constraint.

-• Higher-Order Theories (HOT) require a meta-representational layer that represents first-order states.
+- Higher-Order Theories (HOT) require a meta-representational layer that represents first-order states.
 OPT's Phenomenal Residual (P-4) rhymes with this: the self-model \(\hat{K}_\theta\) is a higher-order representation.
-But OPT adds that this representation is necessarily incomplete — the blind spot is structural, not a design choice.
+But OPT adds that this representation always runs leaner than what it models — the blind spot is structural (and, on OPT's central bet, never fully closable), not a design choice.

 13. What does OPT say about stress and relaxation?